 Tips for AFP Chapters to Engage Young Professionals

-As the fundraising profession continues to evolve, it is important to help prepare future generations of professionals in our field.
+As the fundraising profession evolves, it is important to prepare future generations.
 Based on feedback from the membership, a list of opportunities and resources has been compiled to help you develop or build upon an already existing program within your chapter.

 Whether it is utilizing AFP’s online resources or providing networking and training opportunities, some targeted efforts should provide long term results.
 While it is not an exhaustive list, we hope these tips will help you build a stronger and broader foundation for our profession and more specifically for your chapter in order to foster the development and engagement of young fundraising professionals.
 In addition, your chapter can benefit from their new ideas, enthusiastic perspectives and attitudes about trends in philanthropy, volunteerism and serving for the greater good.

-- Assess the environment: are there young professional groups and activities already taking place in your area?
-Share with members.
-Develop some collaborative opportunities.
+- Are there young professional groups and activities in your community?
+Work with them to develop

 - Get the word out for opportunities to engage through social media.